SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 > While the default format for imported definitions is CSN, you can also ask for it to be saved in CDS format, like this: `cds import --as cds API_BUSINESS_PARTNER.edmx`.

-Finally, the requisite configuration is written to the "CDS" section of the `package.json` file (this section is created at this point if it doesn't already exist).
+Finally, the requisite configuration is written to the "cds" section of the `package.json` file (this section is created at this point if it doesn't already exist).

-👉 Open the `package.json` file and take a look, the "CDS" section should look like this:
+👉 Open the `package.json` file and take a look, the "cds" section should look like this:

 ```json
 "cds": {